VanLePham/springboot-postgres-demo/README.md

 **2. Configure PostgreSQL**

-First, create a database named `postgres_demo`.
+First, create a database named `postgresdemo`.
 Then, open `src/main/resources/application.properties` file and change the spring datasource username and password as per your PostgreSQL installation.

 **3. Run the app**